Education

 What is Data-Driven Decision Making?

-Data-driven decision-making is an approach to work that prioritizes business decisions that are comprehensively supported by complete, verified, and processed data.
+Data-driven decision making is an approach to work that prioritises business decisions that are comprehensively supported by complete, verified, and processed data.

 With the aid of software, data scientists can now devote their time to assisting stakeholders in making data-driven decisions based on vast quantities of data, which previously would have taken a significant amount of time.
 Data scientists can present complex, weighty data in a manner that non-technical stakeholders can easily comprehend.
 Data scientists can be compared to miners who extract gold from qualitative and quantitative data, both essential to data-driven decision-making.
 Qualitative data analysis employs nonnumerical information, relying on informed observation as opposed to precise measurement.